The Psychology of Discounts

 This discount type is the most standard and widely used, simply offering a reduction on the original price, such as $25 off or 20% off.
 These discounts can be placed on specific products or groups of products.
 Deciding between whether to highlight the $ or % off depends on the perceived value.

-Saving 25% of a stick of $1 gum is much more compelling that saving 25c.
+Saving 25% of a stick of $1 gum is much more compelling than saving 25c.

-Saving $25 of a pair of $100 jeans can be more compelling than saving 25% off as $25 is much more tangible saving.
+Saving $25 off a pair of $100 jeans can be more compelling than saving 25% off as $25 is a much more tangible saving.

 Buy One Get One (BOGO)